-On Founded, subscribers on the "Growing Company" plan can generate two types of convertible investment agreements: Convertible Note Agreements and SAFEs.
+On Founded, subscribers on the "Managed Corporation" plan can generate two types of convertible investment agreements: Convertible Note Agreements and SAFEs.
 These investment agreements are often used by early-stage companies when they first raise capital from outside investors.
 These agreements are referred to as "Convertibles" because they allow the investor to convert their investment into shares at a later date when the company's valuation has been determined.

 A Convertible Note Agreement is a loan agreement between an investor and a company.
 Unlike a traditional loan where the investor would receive payment of the principal plus interest, the investor is making the loan in order to be repaid in the company's shares once the company has raised funding from future investors.